Build Your Own Telescope For The Ultimate Experience

 always some colors are out of focus as others are in focus.

-Long ago telescope makers learned to make a telescope out of two lenses
+Long ago telescope makers learned that making a telescope objective out of

-focus.
-So a long focus refractor, even using the older and less expensive
+So a long focus refractor, even using the older and less expensive Crown and

-Crown and Flint glasses, produces images with virtually no noticeable color
+Flint glasses, produces images with virtually no noticeable color dispersion.

-dispersion.
-The result, no halo of colors around bright objects, and sharper
+The result, no halo of colors around bright objects, and sharper images.
+The

-images.
-The classic refractor telescope has been a refractor with an f/15
+classic refractor telescope of moderate diameter has been a refractor with an

-focal ratio or longer.
-That means that the focal length of the telescope is
+f/15 focal ratio or longer.
+That means that the focal length of the telescope

 The bigger the diameter of a telescope objective, the bigger the focal ratio

-must be to achieve good color correction, if using the classic Crown and Flint
+must be to achieve good color correction.
+Referencing the Chromatic Aberration

-chart you can see that a 60mm of f/15 or greater is going to have very little
+chart you can see that a classic design 60mm of f/7 or greater meets the

-color dispersion.
-For both 60mm and 70mm telescopes, a ratio of f/12 or better
+value of nearly 5.
+For both 60mm and 70mm telescopes, a ratio of f/12 or

 The telescope you see above is a 60mm diameter instrument of 1000mm focal